-The Pagan Room (1959-c1962) was a tiki restaurant and bar in the La Jolla Town House Hotel near Birdrock and Windansea beaches.
+The Pagan Room (1959-1962) was a short-lived tiki restaurant and bar in the La Jolla Town House Hotel near Birdrock and Windansea beaches.

 The The La Jollan was intended as a 252-room luxury hotel, developed in 1952 by Larry Imig (Lafayette Hotel), Grandvell Schumaker and D.E.
 Evans.
 The hotel restaurant was first called Imig’s Den.